Peter-gift/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes group owner - 13
+changes owner and group owner